telerik/justmock-docs/advanced-usage/mocking-non-public-members-and-types.md

 > **Important**
 >
-> To mock non-public members and types you first need to go to elevated mode by enabling TelerikJustMock from the menu.
-[How to Enable/Disable](./advanced-usage#how-to-enabledisable-telerikjustmock)
+> To mock non-public members and types, you first need to go to elevated mode by enabling JustMock from the menu.
+Learn how to do that in the [How to Enable/Disable Telerik JustMock](./advanced-usage#how-to-enabledisable-telerikjustmock) topic.

-## Step by Step Example
+## Step by Step Description

-Follow the steps below to get started with this example:
+The following list describes the steps you should perform in order to mock a non-public member:

 1. Create an instance of the type that you want to test.
 1. Use the `Mock.NonPublic` modifier to mock a non-public member.